Home Web3 SecuritySmart Contract Audit 10 Key Smart Contract Vulnerabilities: That can Lock your Crypto Assets.

 In the blockchain space, repeated or blacklisted offenders are a reality.
 Deploy a tool or outsource an alert service to acquire notification in case a blacklisted hacker is tempering with your smart contract.

-Immunebytes is soon launching its alert tool, AlertBytes, to notify the transaction on your smart project.
+Immunebytes is soon launching its alert tool, AlertBytes, to notify you of the transaction on your smart project.
 Here you can customize your service based on the alert method(place of receiving notification), condition( send or receive transaction alerts), and threshold( minimum amount of transaction).

 Sum Up

 Smart contracts are the backbone of the blockchain space, especially with its ever-widening domain usage.
-With the rapidly scaling Blockchain uses, vulnerabilities are probably inevitable.
+With the rapidly scaling Blockchain uses vulnerabilities are probably inevitable.

 But, there is a simple yet effective way out.
-A third-party review of the smart contract and in case your budget allows further, succeeding it with a bug bounty would be a good idea!!
+A third-party review of the smart contract and, in case your budget allows further, succeeding it with a bug bounty would be a good idea!!